 Spiced Courgette Fritters – Simple & Delicious

-Fritters packed full of flavour and nutrients.
-Crisp on the outside and soft in the middle, they’re delicious served warm for breakfast, brunch, lunch or supper.
-Nice served with minted or just plain yoghurt.
+Spiced courgette fritters are packed full of flavour and nutrients.
+Crisp on the outside and soft in the middle, they’re delicious served warm with minted yoghurt for breakfast, brunch, lunch or supper.

 What To Make with Homegrown Courgettes